DEGJS/domUtils/README.md

 $ jspm install github:DEGJS/domUtils
 ```

 JSPM automatically installs and configures this module's dependencies for you.
-However, if you manually install this plugin without using JSPM, you'll also need to manually install these dependencies:
+However, if you manually install this module without using JSPM, you'll also need to manually install these dependencies:

 * [objectUtils](https://github.com/DEGJS/objectUtils)